SOliv1/ms-4-kuk-marketing/readme/README_2.md

 ## Adding Products part5

-1.            attach some plus and minus buttons to this input to make it easier to use on mobile.
+1. Attach some plus and minus buttons to this input to make it easier to use on mobile.
             JavaScript handles updating the input box itself.
 Since these buttons won't do anything by default. write that JavaScript right now. do it in an include since we'll also use it on the shopping bag page in the next video.
             Create an includes directory in the products template folder.